Polynesian languages: Internal correspondences

 Certain regular correspondences can be noted between different Polynesian languages.
 For example, the Māori sounds //k//, //ɾ//, //t//, and //ŋ// correspond to //ʔ//, //l//, //k//, and //n// in Hawaiian.
-Accordingly, "man" is tangata in Māori and kanaka in Hawaiian, and Māori roa "long" corresponds to Hawaiian loa.
+Accordingly, "person" is tangata in Māori and kanaka in Hawaiian, and Māori roa "long" corresponds to Hawaiian loa.
 The famous Hawaiian greeting aloha corresponds to Māori aroha, "love, tender emotion".
 Similarly, the Hawaiian word for kava is ʻawa.

 Similarities in basic vocabulary may allow speakers from different island groups to achieve a significant degree of understanding of each other's speech.
 When a particular language shows unexpectedly large divergence in vocabulary, this may be the result of a name-avoidance taboo situation – see examples in Tahitian, where this has happened often.

-European contact with Polynesians in the late 19th century gave birth to Maritime Polynesian Pidgin as a zonal auxillary or trade medium based mainly on reductions of common characteristics between Tahitian, Māori and Hawaiian.
+European contact with Polynesians in the late 19th century gave birth to Maritime Polynesian Pidgin as a zonal auxiliary or trade medium based mainly on reductions of common characteristics between Tahitian, Māori and Hawaiian.
 Despite this, many Polynesian languages have been greatly affected by European colonization.
 Both Māori and Hawaiian, for example, have lost many speakers to English, and only since the 1990s have they resurged in popularity.